 Developer MCP

-Developers IDEs or AI Agents can connect to a public MCP server that provides tools helping with effectively building commerce solutions that leverage commercetools products.
+Developer IDEs or AI agents can connect to a public MCP server that provides tools to help build commerce solutions using commercetools products.

-Developers building their own MCP servers or AI applications that work with commercetools documentation content and/or API references can access plain text (Markdown) natural language and API schema forms of the content through an open REST API.
+Developers building their own MCP servers or AI applications that work with commercetools documentation content and API references can access plain text (Markdown), natural language descriptions, and API schema forms of the content through an open REST API.

 Developer MCP is a stateless offering that does not require authentication and serves publicly available content.